riceissa/material-conditional/source.md

 enough for you to be convinced that the material conditional makes sense.
 I sure wish I had stumbled onto this explanation much sooner.
-As Paul Halmos has said about set theory, now that you have read this, you can safely forget about it, in some sense (though I do hope you will continue to review the flashcards).
+As Paul Halmos has said about set theory, now that you have read this, you can safely forget about it,[^halmos] in some sense, so go back to manipulating conditionals purely syntactically (though I do hope you will continue to review the flashcards).[^gowers_syntax]

 Here are some final review questions, covering material throughout the whole essay: